Tesnimm/Emotion-Analysis-from-Albanian-Speech-Data/README.md

 # Deep Learning-Based Emotion Analysis and Classification from Albanian Speech Data

 ## Authors
-- Prof. Dr. Bahadır KARASULU
+- Prof. Dr. Bahadır KARASULU - bahadirkarasulu@comu.edu.tr
-- Elif AVCI
+- Elif AVCI - elffavci@gmail.com
-- Tesnim STRAZIMIRI
+- Tesnim STRAZIMIRI - tesnimastrazimiri@gmail.com
-- Betül CENGİZ
+- Betül CENGİZ - cengizzbetul@gmail.com

 ## Overview
 This project aims to classify emotions by obtaining mel spectrograms from Albanian speech data.
 Emotion recognition plays a crucial role in human-computer interaction.
 Mel spectrograms, which are time-frequency representations of audio signals, provide a rich feature set for emotion classification models.
 In this presentation, the methodology, model architectures, and the results obtained will be discussed.